ElkanHub/Co-Author-Google-Hackathon/ProjectStory.md

 Using a **7-Layer Maturity Stack**, the AI waits, evaluates intent, enforces cooldowns, justifies interruptions, and respects contribution limits.
 The result is an AI that helps with outlining, citations, analysis, paraphrasing, and research — without hijacking the writing process.
 A real-time voice agent adds a human layer, allowing me to talk through ideas while the AI quietly handles background research.

+The flagship **“Step In”** feature allows for delegated authorship; with a single click, I can hand over full editorial control to the AI.
+It reads my instructions, develops a plan, executes the writing, evaluates its own work, and refines the draft until it meets a high standard—all while maintaining complete transparency through "Thought Cards."

 ---

 ## How I built it